-Tamales are a traditional Mexican dish you’ll want to make at home for Cinco de Mayo or delicious weeknight dinners!
-All you need are corn husks, corn flour, and a couple of other basic ingredients, and your filling of choice (beef, chicken, pork, or beans).
-This homemade tamales recipe is so easy and unbelievably tasty!
+Tamales are a traditional Mexican dish you’ll want to make at home for Cinco de Mayo or weeknight dinners!
+Corn husks are stuffed with corn flour and your choice of filling—along with a couple of other basic ingredients—for a truly delicious meal.
+This homemade tamales recipe is so easy and unbelievably tasty, you may find yourself making them again and again!

 three-quarters view of 2 tamales on a white plate with cilantro rice and salsa, one tamale has been sliced into.